hugang/auto-test/doc/commands.md

     - type: The type of the action, download or upload.
     - from(target): the target file path. download: remote path. upload: local path.
     - to(value): the value file path. download: local path. upload: remote path.

+## step count [〇]

+count the steps of src.

+- argument
+    - target: The src folders, split with comma.
+    - value: The result csv format file with count of the steps, code, comment, blank.
+    - type: file type, split with comma.
+    - excludePath: The exclude path, split with comma.
+    - excludeFile: The exclude file, split with comma.